floraxinru/recipes-datasets/README.md

 Good dataset to start with (from Kaggle playground competition)

-(June 27: no recipe name! just id number and list of ingredients)
+(June 27: no recipe name! just id number and list of ingredients - still continue working with it because it is the smallest and cleanest recipe dataset we found so far)

 Related projects: